mllewis/RC/analysis/refComplex_paper_analyses_SI.md

 The task can be found <a href="http://langcog.stanford.edu/expts/MLL/refComplex/Experiment16/ref_complex_16.html" target="_blank"> here</a>.

-Plotted below is the proportion low frequency object selections as a function of language condition (long vs. short).
+Plotted below is the proportion of low frequency object selections as a function of language condition (long vs. short).
+Selections between the two conditions did not differ.